chuan02162/DuoDyno/extern/metal-cpp/metal-cpp/README.md

 - Requires C++17 due to the usage of `constexpr` in `NS::Object`.
 - Identical header files and function/constant/enum availability for iOS, macOS and tvOS.
 - Backwards compatibility: All `bool MTL::Device::supports...()` functions check if their required selectors exist and automatically return `false` if not.
-- String (`ErrorDomain`) constants are weak linked and automatically set to `nullptr` if not available.
+- String (`ErrorDomain`) constants are weak linked and automatically setPosition to `nullptr` if not available.

 ## Changelog